-While Perfect Stays® do not offer holiday insurance, we strongly recommend that all guests secure suitable insurance to cover the full cost of their stay.
+While Perfect Stays® don't offer holiday insurance, we strongly recommend that all guests secure suitable insurance to cover the full cost of their stay.
 This helps to protect you in the event of any unforeseen circumstances that may result in a need to cancel the booking.
-For our full cancellation policy, please see our terms and conditions.
+For our full cancellation policy, please see our Terms and Conditions.

 Why do you need the names and ages of all guests staying at a property?

 We require names and ages of all guests for insurance and fire safety records.
 Some properties might also have specific restrictions based on the age of guests, which will be listed on the relevant property page.
 Only guests named at the time of booking or added to the booking details before arrival are authorised to stay at the property.
 This should include any guests that may be joining or departing partway through the stay.

 Do you store my card details in order to take auto-payments for the balance and security deposit?